top of page

 Credit: Parlament Montenegro / I. Sljivancanin

-This citizens' assembly, held in 2021 and 2022, was part of Montenegro’s broader efforts to modernize and democratize its political system.
+These citizens' assemblies, held in 2021 and 2022, was part of Montenegro’s broader efforts to modernize and democratize its political system.
 The idea behind the assembly was to create a more inclusive and participatory process for governance, allowing citizens to engage in a structured deliberation on key issues affecting the country's future.

 1. Deliberative Process: Citizens were selected randomly to participate in discussions.
 The aim was to ensure diverse representation and bring together different perspectives from across society.

-2. Recommendations for Reform: The assembly’s role was to deliberate and issue recommendations for potential reforms, which would then be considered by the government and parliament.
+2. Recommendations for Reform: The assemblies' role was to deliberate and issue recommendations for potential reforms, which would then be considered by the government and parliament.

 3. Strengthening Democracy: The assembly was seen as an effort to strengthen democratic practices by fostering citizen involvement, addressing public concerns, and enhancing transparency in decision-making.

-In essence, the Montenegrin citizens' assembly was part of a broader trend of incorporating deliberative democracy models into decision-making processes in the Western Balkans, seeking to increase the quality of the decisions, enhance democratic legitimacy and citizen trust in the political system.
+In essence, the Montenegrin Citizens' Assemblies were part of a broader trend of incorporating deliberative democracy models into decision-making processes in the Western Balkans, seeking to increase the quality of the decisions, enhance democratic legitimacy, and citizen trust in the political system.

 bottom of page